Transverse $\mathcal F^T$-entropy and transverse Ricci flow for Riemannian foliations: Introduction

 where $g^T$ denotes the transverse part of the metric $g$.
 Then, the above functional $\lambda^T$ is weakly non-decreasing along this flow. \end{prop}

 It is known that for manifolds with codimension 4 Riemannian foliations, under a certain topological condition(see \cite{KLW}), one can define the baisc Seiberg-Witten equations.
-We will give a necessary condition for Riemannian foliation to admitting the transverse Einstein metric.
+We will give a necessary condition for Riemannian foliations admitting a transverse Einstein metric.

 \begin{thm} Let $(M,F)$ be an oriented closed codimension $4$ foliation.
 Suppose that $(M,F)$ admits a bundle-like metric $g$ and a transverse $spin^c$ structure $\mathfrak s$.
-If there is an irreducible solution $(A,\psi)$ to the basic Seibeg-Witten equation for $g$ and $\mathfrak s$, then If $c^+_b(\mathfrak s)$, then the equality holds if and only if $g$ is a transverse K\"ahler metric and is taut bundle like metric, i.e. each leaf is minimal with respect to this metric. \end{thm}
+If there is an irreducible solution $(A,\psi)$ to the basic Seiberg-Witten equations with respect to $g$ and $\mathfrak s$, then If $[c^+_b(\mathfrak s)]\neq0$, then the equality holds if and only if $g$ is a transverse K\"ahler metric and is taut bundle like metric, i.e. each leaf is minimal with respect to this metric. \end{thm}

 We refer the readers to Section 3 for the relevant definitions.
 Combining with the similar arguments of \cite{FZ}, we have the following theorem.